 Armed with his teaching certificate, and determined to make a difference in the education system, Michael became a classroom teacher – one that he hoped would engage children and help them avoid the pitfalls that led to his dropping out.
 By offering interesting and personalized instruction.

-While teaching in inner-city schools and working with at-risk youth, Michael quickly learned that school was not enough for our most vulnerable children.
-He started exploring other avenues he felt could make a difference in their educational experience.
+While teaching in inner-city schools and working with at-risk youth, Michael quickly learned that school was not going to make a difference for our most vulnerable children.
+He started exploring other avenues he felt could make a difference in their lives.

 This led Michael to become a social worker with a child welfare agency where he worked holistically with at-risk children, often victims of abuse and neglect.
 Too often when a child goes to a foster home, they try to change the school system to that new home, further alienating the children from friends and the life they knew.
 Michael’s time as an elementary school teacher was invaluable in assessing and working with schools to ensure, as best as possible, that school remained a constancy and oasis for children in the middle of a desert of chaos and change. (this was not fun, but was rewarding)

 While working for child protection, Michael attended law school on a full scholarship.
 After graduating, he first focused on children and education issues, working with the same child protective services children he had spent years with as a social worker.
 Eventually Michael recognized the need to add civil rights, mental health advocacy, and assisting homeless and elderly as a conservator of person and estate as a way of assisting his clients holistically.
 (This is a lot of fun when you’re beating up on bad people.)

 While practicing law, at the age of 38, Michael enlisted in the National Guard where he served as a Sergeant in a Combat MP unit.
 He also returned to school to earn an MBA, thanks to the generosity of the US Army.